What do you want to know?

 Nutrition highlights

-- Fibre supports healthy digestion and can help with constipation.
+- Fibre — supports healthy digestion and can help relieve constipation.

 Safety quick tips

-- Choose ripe pears that are soft - firm pears can be a choking risk.
+- Choose ripe, soft pears — firm pears can be a choking risk, so cook them until soft first.

 - Remove the core and seeds before serving.

-- Cut into wedges or strips, not round slices.
+- Cut into wedges or strips, not round slices, for younger babies.

 Common questions